indietyp/disponent/README.md

 *disponent* German noun: "manager"/"dispatcher"/"managing clerk".
 From the latin word *disponens*.

-A *disponent* is someone, who is responsible for the assignment of resources and good as well as the division of finances or personnel in an organization.
+A *disponent* is someone, who is responsible for the assignment of resources and goods, as well as the allocation of finances or personnel in an organization.

 ## Status